Rohail-Panoptes/Portfolio-for-Internship-Junior-role/README.md

 In addition, I want to receive training in creating offensive capabilites akin to creating Kernel/UEFI/Hardware-based rootkits.

 I am 26 years old, and I'm UK-based.
-If your company isn't UK based, I can do a remote internship.

 If you're a recruiter, contact me at: Panoptes_blog@hotmail.com/If you have any other email of mine, please do not hesitate contact me.

 Hope you had as much fun looking through my code/reading my articles as I did creating them.